OpenDDS/OpenDDS/docs/devguide/the_dcps_information_repository.rst

 The first repository started should not be given a ``-FederateWith`` command line directive.
 All others are required to have this directive in order to establish the initial federation.
 There is a command line tool (``federation``) supplied that can be used to establish federation associations if this is not done at startup.
-See Section :ref:`the_dcps_information_repository--federation-management` for a description.
+See :ref:`the_dcps_information_repository--federation-management` for a description.
 It is possible, with the current static-only implementation, that the failure of a repository before a federation topology is entirely established could result in a partially unusable service.
 Due to this current limitation, it is highly recommended to always establish the federation topology of repositories prior to starting the applications.